Sample Reflection Paper for Spiritual Direction Training

 What Was Difficult For Me?

 It’s difficult for me to find mental rest, deep soul rest.
 I really needed the five days away from daily stress to stretch into this.
-The quiet encounters with God at TLC and receiving tenderness in my group brought me much needed peace.
+The quiet encounters with God at the Soul Shepherding Institute and receiving tenderness in my group brought me much needed peace.
 I found strength to look at my own spiritual formation story.
 This was important for me but it brought up lots of pain.

 I come from a family of racist, neurotic, aristocratic Southerners (depicted accurately in the 2012 movie, The Help).
 As long as I remember, I’ve been plagued with feelings that no matter where I am, I don’t belong.
 My fears and insecurity were made worse by the Episcopalian Rector who taught me in confirmation as a child was a spiritually abusive and openly hostile man.